llinersy/machine-learning-tutorial-for-experiments/README.md

 * **Module 5:** 1D-CNN Signals & 2D-CNN for Spectra Analysis and Micrograph Reticulation Analysis.
 * **Module 6:** Integration Projects.
 CNN for polymerization analysis.
 PCA for Environmental Analytics & Microplastics Research.
 Filters for advanced materials characterization.

-## 🚀 How to Run the Notebooks in Google Colab
-**Mount Google Drive**

-If you're using Google Colab, you need to mount Google Drive and change your working directory as follows:

-* 1 - Create a Google drive folder named "IA-Tutorial-2026" at the root of your drive storage.
-* 2 - Download the Python Notebook (i.e., module2.ipynb) to you computer.
-* 3 - Upload the notebook to the IA-Tutorial-2026 folder.
-* 4 - Open the notebook with right click and then select "Open With" > "Google Colaboratory".
-* 5 - Select the "Mount Drive" option at the left panel.
-* 6 - Run the Cell to mount drive.
-* 7 - Change directory to the IA-Tutorial-2026 folder with:
-  - %cd /content/drive/MyDrive/IA-Tutorial-2026 !
-  - !!!
-DON'T FORGET THE PERCENTAGE SIGN !!!
-* 8 - In order to check the working directory that you are into use
-  - %pwd

 ## 🚀 Student Guide: Running Notebooks in Google Colab with Google Drive

 Follow these step-by-step instructions to configure your cloud environment, load the course modules, and link your file directories.